Incredible Outcomes with Zero Effort - Make the Most of the Light Tab in Adobe Lightroom.

 Want to have full control over photo manipulation?
 Click here to try out Adobe Lightroom for free!

-Highlights & Shadows: Balancing Brightness and Detail
+Highlights & Shadows: Balancing the Details

 The highlights and shadows sliders in Lightroom are two tools that allow you to adjust the brightness of the brightest parts of an image that are not pure white (highlights) and darkest (shadows) areas of an image, respectively.
 These sliders give you the ability to recover detail in overexposed and underexposed areas of your image, making it easier to see the details in the highlights and shadows.